gawon1224/2024-Autonomous-Driving-AI-Challenge/segmentation/README.md

 - You can also install the operator using .whl files [DCNv3-1.0-whl](https://github.com/OpenGVLab/InternImage/releases/tag/whl_files)

-- Lastly, you should edit `/home/../anaconda3/envs/kroad/lib/python3.7/site-packages/mmcv/utils/config.py`, line 502
+- Lastly, if you use **PYTHON=3.8**, you should edit `/home/../anaconda3/envs/kroad/lib/python3.8/site-packages/mmcv/utils/config.py`, line 502
 	You should delete `verify=True` in `text, _ = FormatCode(text, style_config=yapf_style, verify=True)`

 ### Data Preparation